inherd/coco/README.md

 ## Usage

-0. install or download Coco components and coco_plugin_*.zip from release
+0. install or download Coco components from release
 1. use `coco init` to generate config file
 2. config `coco.yml`
 3. optional: use `coco plugins` to download plugins